vucka/STR_NF/README.md

 1. **FASTQ to BAM Conversion:**
    - The pipeline takes input in FASTQ format
    - It generates a SAM file
-    - The SAM file is then converted to BAM format and then the BAM file is sorted
+    - The SAM file is then converted to BAM format and sorted

 2. **Expansion Hunter Analysis:**
    - After the conversion, Expansion Hunter is utilized for the detection of specified loci